Top Sirloin Vs Filet Mignon – A Tasty, Meaty Competition

 After reading, you will understand which cut is better for a special occasion and which one is for a casual dinner.

-Sirloin vs Filet: What Type of Cuts
+Sirloin vs Filet: What Type of Cuts of Beef?

 filet mignon vs sirloin

-Where does sirloin steak come from
+Where Does sirloin steak come from?

-• The beef sirloin taken from this region is lean as this area of the cow gets ample exercise, which toughens it up.
+• The beef sirloin taken from this region is lean, as this area of the cow gets ample exercise, which toughens it up.

 • Top Sirloin Steak is the most tender steak in this category, taken from the top segments of the sirloin.